NikaidoLaboratory/mitodelta/README.md

 Each step of the pipeline is described below.

 ### Step 1.
 Split BAM files by cell types
+First, copy the `Snakefile` to your working directory, and then configure according to your environment.
 In the `Snakefile`, set the paths to the following:
 - BAM directory (`bam_dir`)
 - Cell-type label directory (`label_dir`)